 Carnac

-This seaside resort (created in 1860/1865), which houses only 4,500 inhabitants during the winter and sees its population grow very significantly during the summer with tourists (in fact, more than 70% of the houses are holiday homes), is obviously known throughout the world for its megaliths, which are currently being designated as a World Heritage site by UNESCO.
-This high place of European prehistory houses a megalithic site of nearly 3,000 menhirs (made of local granite) that date back between 4,500 and 2,000 BC, spread over 40 hectares and 4.5 km long.
-These alignments are divided into 3 “menhir fields”: the Kermario alignments; the Ménec alignments; the Kerlescan alignments.
+This seaside resort (created in 1860/1865), which houses only 4500 inhabitants during the winter and sees its population grow significantly during the summer with tourists (indeed, more than 70% of the houses are vacation homes), is obviously known throughout the world for its megaliths, which are in the process of being listed as a UNESCO World Heritage site.
+This high place of European prehistory houses a megalithic site of nearly 3000 standing stones (made of local granite) that date between 4500 and 2000 B.C., spread over 40 hectares and 4.5 km long.
+These alignments are divided into 3 “fields of stones”: the Kermario alignments; the Ménec alignments; the Kerlescan alignments.

 My tips: